RobertHue/MCTS-ConnectFour/README.md

 # MCTS_ConnectFour
-implementation of an KI in the game ConnectFour using the MCTS algorithm
+Implementation of an Connect-Four AI using the MCTS algorithm.

 ## Installation